pauloazevedovw114/vw_challenge/README.md

 # 🚀 Infrastructure for VW Challenge

-This project uses **Terraform** to provision AWS infrastructure for the VW Challenge application.
+This project uses **Terraform** to provision AWS infrastructure for the VW Challenge application

 ---